As a small business owner, you’re probably trying to cut your costs by handling all the tasks within your own and your company’s resources.

 But if there’s one task you’re considering delegating to a reliable expert, it definitely should be accounting.

-If you’re wondering whether you need an accountant for your small business or you can handle the finances on your own, this article will give you some answers.
+If you’re wondering whether you need an accountant for your small business or if you can handle the finances on your own, this article will give you some answers.

 DIY Accounting: Quick Self-Assessment

-The truth is, some small businesses will succeed without an accountant.
+The truth is, that some small businesses will succeed without an accountant.
 However, these businesses are in the minority.
 If you’re not sure which path to take, try asking yourself the following questions:

 - How much accounting knowledge do I have?
 Am I willing and have enough time to learn more about it?

 - Am I comfortable with a computer?
 Can I use or learn to use accounting software?